-- (b) The President may make appointments from the list, and must advise the Judicial Service Commission, with reasons, if any of the nominees are unacceptable and any appointment remains to be made. - (c) The Judicial Service Commission must supplement the list with further nominees and the President must make the remaining appointments from the supplemented list. - [Sub-s.
-(4) substituted by s.
-13 of the Constitution Sixth Amendment Act of 2001.] - (5) At all times, at least four members of the Constitutional Court must be persons who were judges at the time they were appointed to the Constitutional Court. - (6) The President must appoint the judges of all other courts on the advice of the Judicial Service Commission. - (7) Other judicial officers must be appointed in terms of an Act of Parliament which must ensure that the appointment, promotion, transfer or dismissal of, or disciplinary steps against, these judicial officers take place without favour or prejudice. - (8) Before judicial officers begin to perform their functions, they must take an oath or affirm, in accordance with Schedule 2, that they will uphold and protect the Constitution.
+- 4. The other judges of the Constitutional Court are appointed by the President, as head of the national executive, after consulting the Chief Justice and the leaders of parties represented in the National Assembly, in accordance with the following procedure: - a.
+The Judicial Service Commission must prepare a list of nominees with three names more than the number of appointments to be made, and submit the list to the President. - b.
+The President may make appointments from the list, and must advise the Judicial Service Commission, with reasons, if any of the nominees are unacceptable and any appointment remains to be made. - c.
+The Judicial Service Commission must supplement the list with further nominees and the President must make the remaining appointments from the supplemented list. - 5.
+At all times, at least four members of the Constitutional Court must be persons who were judges at the time they were appointed to the Constitutional Court. - 6.
+The President must appoint the judges of all other courts on the advice of the Judicial Service Commission. - 7.
+Other judicial officers must be appointed in terms of an Act of Parliament which must ensure that the appointment, promotion, transfer or dismissal of, or disciplinary steps against, these judicial officers take place without favour or prejudice. - 8.
+Before judicial officers begin to perform their functions, they must take an oath or affirm, in accordance with Schedule 2, that they will uphold and protect the Constitution.